DIY PA | Tannoy

 - Smaller rooms / areas will obviously need smaller and less powerful speakers, but not necessarily less of them.
 For example, in an office we wouldn't look to use a single large speaker (this would work, but be very disruptive), we would look to deploy a number of speakers that would afford a generally low and localised output and volume level.

-TIP: We all know the result of a single, large speaker, poorly positioned... "what?"
+TIP: We have all heard the result of a single, large speaker that has been poorly positioned... knock your head off for those close by and poor audibility at distance, not good design.
 Allowing for a good number of speakers, strategically located, means that we can keep the overall levels down, whilst providing quality coverage and output intelligibility.

 What type/s of speakers do I need?

-Commercial audio systems are fundamentally different to stage, performance and typical home audio systems (see foreground and background audio).
+Commercial audio systems are fundamentally different to stage, performance and typical home audio systems.
 For most installed commercial audio systems, the amplifier output is a high voltage (up to 100volts in the UK) to afford efficient long distance audio transmission over relatively small cable sizes.
 Commercial audio speakers have line transformers built in to them to step down the voltage.
 It is therefore very important that you attach the correct speaker type to the system.
-The speaker design is really up to you, the installation surface, location and of course the aesthetics.
+The speaker size in terms of audio output (dB) is important - but the design is really up to you, the installation surface, location and of course the aesthetics.
 Consider also the environment, specialist speakers may be required (eg. weather-proof, anti-vandal, ATEX).

 Consider the location of the main system equipment.
 Cables to the speakers will need to be installed from this location, is there cable containment to use? is there easy access to and from this location to install cables?
 If you intend to input radio to the system is there external access to install the aerial, perhaps select a location with an external wall.